When London Became An Island

 Bethnal Green to Limehouse

 If you decided to stroll around Victoria Park return to the towpath and then turn left and pass Old Ford lock (1), and the old lock keeper's cottage and outbuildings.
 Originally there were stables here and also a pumping station that facilitated water on the lower pound to be pumped back to the upper one.
-After passing under Old Ford Road Bridge, the towpath begins to rise for it has to cross the entrance to the Hertford Union Canal.
+After passing under Old Ford Road bridge, the towpath begins to rise for it has to cross the entrance to the Hertford Union Canal.
 This was constructed as a link to the River Lee Navigation and was also known as Duckett's Canal after Sir George Duckett, who built it.
-A new development adjacent to the junction has now almost been completed.
+A new development adjacent to the junction was recently completed.
 Photo 2 shows how things were and 3 how they are now.
 The boat about to pass under the bridge is the Jena, owned by the Canal and River Trust.

 From here right down to Limehouse you will find yourself with plenty of open space to your left, which is the result of the adoption, over the past half century or so, of the principles of a visionary 'green space' plan produced in the Second World War, which was greatly influenced by Sir Patrick Abercrombie.
 During the war a considerable amount of open space was created by bombing attacks, much of it in the East End, which created opportunity as well as devastation.